Cap-go/docs/plugin/know-issues.md

 ### Self-hosted

-Then you self-hoest update, be mindful you cannot use "http" endpoint it's again the security rule of Android apps, if you want to try it, follow this guide:
+Then you self-host update, be mindful you cannot use "HTTP" endpoint it's again the security rule of Android apps, if you want to try it, follow this guide:

 {% embed url="https://stackoverflow.com/a/51902630/5511370" %}

 Unzip issue.
-If you zipped your bundle with window the format could be incorrect, please use the CLI command or ZIP with linux.
+If you zipped your bundle with Window, the format could be incorrect, please use the CLI command or ZIP with Linux.

 ## Build